Willi Herold: Arrest, trial and execution

-Herold was arrested by Royal Navy personnel on 23 May for the theft of a loaf of bread and was sent to CIC Esterwegen.
-During the summer of 1945, the British investigated Herold's crimes, laboring under the initial impression that his victims had been citizens of Allied countries.
-On 1 February 1946, Herold and 50 other inmates from CIC Esterwegen were forced by the British to dig up the remains of the inmates murdered at Aschendorfermoor II.
-A total of 195 bodies were excavated.

 In August 1946, Herold and twelve others were tried in Oldenburg by the British, overseen by Colonel Herbert Bown.
 Herold was notable for his apparently relaxed demeanor and lack of remorse.
 On 29 August, Herold and six other co-defendants: Karl Hagewald, Bernhard Meyer, Karl Schütte, Josef Euler, Hermann Brandt and Otto Paeller, were sentenced to death; Herold in particular was held responsible for the murder of 111 people.
 On 14 November 1946, Herold and the five other defendants were executed by guillotining by Friedrich Hehr in Wolfenbüttel prison.

 In popular culture

-The massacre at the Aschendorfermoor camp and other aspects of Herold's impersonation is depicted in the 2017 German film Der Hauptmann (The Captain).
+The massacre at the Aschendorfermoor camp and other aspects of Herold's impersonation are depicted in the 2017 German film Der Hauptmann (The Captain).
 Max Hubacher plays Herold in the film.